 - Refer a Friend Bonus – Ebates will provide you with a referral bonus when you have others sign up through your account.
-Once you sign up and create your account Ebates will pay you $5.00 for each referral.
-For the first two referrals, you can earn an additional $40.00.
-The more people you refer to Ebates the more money you can make.
-Their current referral plan is shown below.
+Once you sign up and create your account Ebates provides a link you can send to your friends.
+The link can be distributed via Facebook or email.
+When your friends sign up via your link, you both receive a cash bonus.

-- How You Get Paid – Your cash back money is paid out via check – mailed to your address, or directly into your PayPal account if you have one.
+- How You Get Paid – Your cash back money is paid out via check, mailed to your address, or directly into your PayPal account if you have one.
 Payments are made at the end of each quarter four times per year.
-You will only receive a payout if your balance exceeds $5.01 if you don’t meet the balance requirement the balance will carry over to the next quarter until your balance is greater than $5.01.
+You will only receive a payout if your balance exceeds $5.01.
+If you don’t meet the balance requirement the balance will carry over to the next quarter.

 - Customer Service – I am sure you can find some negative feedback on their customer service somewhere on the Internet.
 However, my personal experience with their customer service team over the last two months has been great.
 They follow-up quickly and have answered all my questions.

-- Payments – Your cashback payments are only paid out four times per year, at the end of each quarter, don’t expect a check each month.
+- Payments – Cashback payments are only paid out four times per year.
+At the end of each quarter.
+Don’t expect a check each month.